Reuven Elbaz

-Reuven Elbaz (ראובן אלבז; born 1944) is a Sephardi Haredi rabbi, rosh yeshiva, and a leader of the baal teshuva movement among Sephardi and Mizrahi Jews in Israel.
+Rav Reuven Elbaz (ראובן אלבז; born 1944) is a Sephardi Haredi rabbi, rosh yeshiva, and a leader of the baal teshuva movement among Sephardi and Mizrahi Jews in Israel.
 He is the founder and head of the Ohr Hachaim network of institutions, which operates educational, humanitarian, prison, and drug rehabilitation programs in 350 branches across Israel.
 He is also the founder and dean of Yeshivat Ohr Hachaim in Jerusalem, which enrolls more than 500 students.
 He is a senior member of the Moetzet Chachmei HaTorah of the Shas political party.

 Early life and education

-Reuven Elbaz was born in 1944 in Fez, Morocco.
+Rav Reuven Elbaz was born in 1944 in Fez, Morocco.
 He learned both religious and general studies in a local Talmud Torah.
 At the age of 11, he made aliyah to Israel with other youths and studied in a school run by Poalei Agudat Yisrael.
 The school sponsored a communal bar mitzvah for him and his classmates.
 His parents made aliyah a few years later and settled in Tiberias.

-After his bar mitzvah, Elbaz transferred to Yeshivas Tiferes Yisrael in Haifa.
+After his bar mitzvah, Rav Elbaz transferred to Yeshivas Tiferes Yisrael in Haifa.
 Three years later he enrolled at the yeshiva of Magdiel, then headed by Rabbi Nachum Lasman, a student of Rabbi Boruch Ber Leibowitz.
-Elbaz later studied at the Novardok yeshiva in Jerusalem under Rabbi Ben Tzion Bruk.
+Rav Elbaz later studied at the Novardok yeshiva in Jerusalem under Rabbi Ben Tzion Bruk.

-Following his marriage to the daughter of Rabbi Shmuel Zakai, Elbaz began studying in Metivta HaRashal under Rabbi Ovadia Yosef.
+Following his marriage to the daughter of Rabbi Shmuel Zakai, Rav Elbaz began studying in Metivta HaRashal under Rabbi Ovadia Yosef.
 He earned rabbinic ordination and was certified as a dayan (rabbinic judge).
 In 1969, at the age of 25, he was named Rav of the Beit Yisrael neighborhood in Jerusalem.